kammitama5/kammitama5.github.io/_posts/2018-7-12-Thursday-July-12th.md

  - Was that Matthias said he'd chat with those who were interested in pursuing a PhD in PL.
 He described the average Bachelor's as kind of a shallow experience.
-I went in a little later, so my experience was quite different, and I worked three jobs throughout, rowed on a NCAA division 1 team, attended an Ivy through an exchange programme in between, spent a summer in a tiny country in West Africa and pretty much moved to a different country to attend school, but
+I went in a little later, so my experience was quite different, and I worked three jobs throughout, rowed on a NCAA division 1 team, attended an Ivy through an exchange programme in between, spent a summer in a tiny country in West Africa through a Disney scholarship (as one of two students chosen from our school) and pretty much moved to a different country to attend school, but
    I do notice that a lot of people come out not very well-rounded or worldly.
    I did a *lot* in school, and I remember my parents walking on to campus and even the gardeners